CONSTITUTION FOR ROCK ROWING CLUB 2022

 All Officers, Committee and Post Holders will stand down each year at the AGM but will be eligible for re-appointment.
 The Chairperson must retire after three consecutive years but is eligible for re-election after one year’s absence.
 If there are no other candidates the membership may vote the Chairperson back in.

 7 Committee / Administration

-a The Club will be managed through a Committee of no less than 12 to include four Officers as set out in 6 above, the other members include, Men’s Captain, Women’s Captain, Coach, Racing Representative, Non Racing Representative, Junior Coordinator, Welfare Officer, Membership Secretary, Safety and Health Officer.
+a The Club will be managed through a Committee of no less than 12 to include four Officers as set out in 6 above, the other members include, Captain, Vice Captain, Coach, Rowing Co-ordinator, Junior Coordinator, Welfare Officer, Membership Secretary, Safety and Health Officer.
 These positions to be amended as required by the committee and ratified at the AGM.

 In the event of a tie at Committee meetings or Annual General Meetings, the Chairperson shall have a casting vote.

 b The committee can vote in post holders as required from time to time, but if required should include: Social Secretary, Junior Representative, Boat Keeper, Publicity Officer, Fixture Secretary, Fund Raising Officer.
 They shall be eligible to attend all Committee meetings without invitation in a non-voting advisory role.
 Through the Chairperson, the Committee may invite any person to attend its meetings as an observer without a power to vote.